roma-glushko/hyx/docs/components/index.md

     This is a way to decouple resiliency pieces from the application logic.
     People usually use [Envoy-based sidecars](https://www.envoyproxy.io/) to achieve this.
 - Asynchronous Event-driven Communication.
 Modern event/message queues deployed in highly available setup can help to improve resiliency as well.
   They can provide resiliency patterns built-in into their transport protocol and some unique ways to organize communication in the system.
-[Apache Kafka](https://kafka.apache.org/) could be an example of such queue.
+[Apache Kafka](https://kafka.apache.org/) could be an example of such a queue.